 Playwright Caryl Churchill was born on 3 September 1938 in London and grew up in the Lake District and in Montreal.
 She was educated at Lady Margaret Hall, Oxford, where she read English.
-Downstairs, her first play, was written while she was still at university, was first staged in 1958 and won an award at the Sunday Times National Union of Students Drama Festival.
+Downstairs, her first play, was written while she was still at university, and was first staged in 1958, winning an award at the Sunday Times National Union of Students Drama Festival.
 She wrote a number of plays for BBC radio including The Ants (1962), Lovesick (1967) and Abortive (1971).
 The Judge's Wife was televised by the BBC in 1972 and Owners, her first professional stage production, premiered at the Royal Court Theatre in London in the same year.

 She was Resident Dramatist at the Royal Court (1974-5) and spent much of the 1970s and 1980s working with the theatre groups 'Joint Stock' and 'Monstrous Regiment'.
 Her work during this period includes Light Shining in Buckinghamshire (1976), Cloud Nine (1979), Fen (1983) and A Mouthful of Birds (1986), written with David Lan.
 Three More Sleepless Nights was first produced at the Soho Poly, London, in 1980.